abhijeethaval/ParkingLotModelingFSharp/README.md

 Cars will be given parking slot as per availability in following preference:
 1. Compact Parking Slot
 2. Large Parking Slot

+When a vehicle arrives it should be given closest available slot as per above preference.
+A parking ticket should be printed with the In time.

+When a vehicle leaves, it should be charged as per amount of time it was parked for and vehicle type.